josephfinlayson/termin-bucher/README.md

 ### To deploy

-Deploy the kubernetes yamls using kustomise
+Deploy the kubernetes yamls using kustomise.
+Requires `ingress-nginx` to be deployed on the cluster.

 `kubectl apply -k k8s_config`